Optical detection of charge-density-wave instability in the non-magnetic kagome metal KV$_3$Sb$_5$: Supplementary Note 6. Additional computational results

-Calculations on the DFT level (without adding $U$) suggest that both hexagon and star structures [Fig.~\ref{struct}] should be non-magnetic.
+Calculations on the DFT level (without adding $U$) suggest that both hexagon and star structures (Fig.~3) should be non-magnetic.
 Local magnetic moments can be nevertheless introduced in DFT+$U$ in the form of a conventional spin-density wave (SDW) where spin density is modulated throughout the crystal.
 Although different from spin bond order of the kagome Hubbard model, this is the best approximation that density-functional methods can offer.
 Here, we discuss such SDW's that may appear in the charge-ordered hexagon and star structures.
 The values of energy and magnetic moment are quoted for $U=2$\,eV and $J=0$\,eV in DFT+$U$.

 Two types of SDW, A and B, are possible in the star structure.
-Type-A SDW preserves six-fold symmetry and entails parallel spins on the inner hexagon of the star along with opposite spins on the outer sites of the star [Fig.~\ref{star}(a)].
+Type-A SDW preserves six-fold symmetry and entails parallel spins on the inner hexagon of the star along with opposite spins on the outer sites of the star (Supplementary Fig.~\ref{star}a).
 Slightly different magnetic moments of 0.85\,$\mu_B$ and $-1.0$\,$\mu_B$, respectively, result in a net ferrimagnetic state.
-It is less stable than the antiferromagnetic state, type-B SDW with antiparallel spins on the inner hexagon [Fig.~\ref{star}(b)].
+It is less stable than the antiferromagnetic state, type-B SDW with antiparallel spins on the inner hexagon (Supplementary Fig.~\ref{star}b).
 It features higher magnetic moments of $1.3-1.4$\,$\mu_B$ and lies 50\,meV/f.u. lower in energy compared to type-A SDW, which is in turn 35\,meV/f.u. lower in energy than the non-magnetic state of the star structure.
 The total stabilization energy of the SDW is thus 85\,meV/f.u. for the given choice of the DFT+$U$ parameters.
 Therefore, electronic correlations are likely to introduce local magnetism into the star structure and give rise to an antiferromagnetic type-B SDW that breaks six-fold symmetry of charge bond order.

 Hexagon structure is very different.
 It does not support type-B SDW at all, whereas type-A SDW involves only tiny magnetic moments of 0.05\,$\mu_B$ and shows no significant energy gain compared to the non-magnetic state (the energy gain due to the SDW is 0.5\,meV/f.u. only).
-This result indicates that hexagon structure is not prone to the formation of conventional SDW's, which then allows spin degrees of freedom to be embedded in more exotic forms, such as spatial modulation of spin currents in the spin bond order (triplet $p$-wave) state of the kagome Hubbard model.
+This result indicates that hexagon structure is not prone to the formation of conventional SDW's, which then allows embedding spin degrees of freedom in a different form, such as spatial modulation of spin currents in the spin bond order (triplet $p$-wave) state of the kagome Hubbard model.